iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 The first step of the process is translating the Visio angle from the [-pi, pi] range to (0, 2pi] to simplify further calculations using the following expression:
 `angle = angle + 2*pi if angle < 0`
-> **Note**: Notice that Visio angles are given in radians and so they are processed in Startleft.
+> **Note**: Notice that Visio angles are given in radians and so they are processed in StartLeft.

 Once we have the angle normalized, there are two possible cases.
 The first one is when we have a perfectly vertical or horizontal secant.
 In this case, we will build a quadrant component (the _Private Secured Cloud_ on the first example of